noahehall/multicloud/providers/aws/services/networkingContentDelivery/vpc.md

 ### Peering

-- enables 1:1 encrypted communication between TWO isolated VPCs using their private IP address without traversing the public internet
+- enables 1:1 encrypted, highly available communication between TWO isolated VPCs using their private IP address without traversing the public internet
+  - an uncomplicated and cost-effective way to share resources between Regions or replicate data for geographic redundancy.
-- peers can span accounts and regions
+- peers can span accounts and regions and There is no bandwidth bottleneck or single point of failure
-- use cases
-  - sharing resources across two VPCs
-  - enabling private access to partners/vendors
-  - workflows requiring secured access: e.g. system security audits
-  - apps requireing enhanced fault-tolerance and high availability can now span regions
+- inter-Region VPC peering: peering VPCs across different AWS Regions
+  - permits VPC resources that run in different AWS Regions to communicate securely with each other
+  - using private IP addresses, without requiring gateways, VPN connections, or separate network appliances
+- each VPC peering connection is nontransitive in nature and does not allow network traffic to pass from one peering connection to another.
+  - e.g. VPC1 -> VPC2, and VPC2 -> VPC3 does not mean VPC1 -> VPC3 via VPC2
+    - you have to manually connect VPC1 to VPC3

 ### flow logs